Pistonite/celer/docs/src/route/config/tags.md

 You can still use the string shorthand from the previous example (i.e. `color: red`).
 This will set the color to `red` for both light and dark backgrounds.
 This could be helpful if:

 1. The color looks fine in both light and dark backgrounds, or
 2. The tag is for a `counter` block.
 Counter backgrounds cover the entire block.
-However you can still define different colors for counters under different backgrounds.
+However, you can still define different colors for counters under different backgrounds.